 2.9.4 LVJB remains committed to offer an interview to disabled people who meet the minimum criteria for the job.

 LVJB staff undertook regular meetings with SLC Personnel Services staff throughout 2019/20.
-The outcome of these meetings were reported to LVJB's regular management team meetings.
+The outcome of these meetings was reported to LVJB's regular Management Team meetings.